 Covid-19 is bringing the entire economic sector across the globe to a standstill.
 Not only human lives are in danger but also the business community.

 According to World Health Organization (WHO), the Covid-19 pandemic is mostly spread through the transmission of respiratory droplets.
 To prevent this risk, healthcare organizations suggest social distancing.
 Needless to say, social distancing can limit the spread of coronavirus.

 The security analysts spelled out that the network traffic to the remote desktop software category was normal before the pandemic.
 Presently, the network traffic is being increased beyond the normal level because more and more people and businesses are moving towards remote work.

-The Covid-19 has forced individuals and organizations to purchase remote desktop software tools to ensure business continuity even during this viral disease.
+Covid-19 has forced individuals and organizations to purchase remote desktop software tools to ensure business continuity even during this viral disease.
 To support their remote users, businesses are looking for remote desktop solutions.
 A report from TrustRadius states that 54% of technology buyers are now working from home all of the time.
-However, 18% of them working from home most of the time.
+However, 18% of them work from home most of the time.
 The buyers who work from the office all of the time are smaller in number (only 7%).
 The following screenshot illustrates a graphical representation of this report.

 Source: Trust Radius

 Since the inception of the coronavirus, the demand for remote desktop service software is accelerating.
 Undoubtedly, remote desktop tools were being used across the globe even before the pandemic.
 But, the need for this remarkable technology has been increased significantly over the past couple of months.
 According to the TrustRadius survey, more than 50% of organizations are expecting to beef up their spending on remote desktop software.
 Businesses are mostly interested in buying web conferencing, collaboration, security, remote desktop, LMS software, telemedicine, time tracking, and even others (see the screenshot below).